 The minus: This is a baby show in all its meanings.
-A new show, made by a new platform, produced by a new production company (Black Sheep Productions), with new talents.
+A new show, made by a new platform, produced by a new production company (Black Sheep Films), with new talents.
 Obviously low-budget, the show seems to hesitate to reach its full power, so you keep asking for more.
 Come on, 'Mental', don't be shy!
 Unleash your power and untapped potential!
 Luckily for us, we have a second season coming in which, hopefully, it will grow in confidence and therefore in quality.

 Bonus clip of Simon with the therapist (English subtitles available)